Get Me To College

 Ten tips for getting strong teacher and counselor letters of recommendation

 Tip 1.
-Get a copy of the college handbook or look at the website.
+Get a copy of the college handbook or look at your school’s website.
 This may provide guidance for teacher and counselor recommendations.
-Find out if your school uses Naviance and if your school has gone paperless.
+Find out if your school uses Naviance and/or if your school has gone paperless.
 If not, use the paper, envelope, and stamp route.

 Tip 2.
 Some colleges want one teacher recommendation, while others want two.
+Some will even now take extra letters.
 Find out either on the Common Application or the college’s website.
 Many public colleges require recommendations and use their own sites.
 Other may accept them via the mail – do it!!!
 Don’t overwhelm colleges with too many extra letters.
 Save those for scholarships and for deferrals or waitlist responses.

 Tip 3.
 Select teachers who know you really well: ideally from 11th or 12th grade or someone you have had more than once.
 Use only core teachers: English, Social Studies, Science, Math, and Foreign Language.
 Do not pick two from the same content area.
 If you’re in 11th grade, and you know a teacher is leaving the school, get his or her contact information now!!!
 For schools with one recommendation, select the teacher that knows you AND writes the best!!!
 Ask around.
 People know!!!

 Tip 4.
 Ask your selected teachers as soon as you can during the fall of senior year.
 Ask if they have specific timing requirements.
 Usually give teachers at least four weeks to write a letter.
 Do not hand letters to them the day before Christmas break and expect them to get letters in on time.
 Christmas break is Christmas break.